spring-epfl/not-yet-another-id-code/smartcard/README.md

 To ensure that the applet is indeed computing correctly the tags, commitment and other cryptographic objects described in the protocol, we can:
 1. run the script `prototype.py` which will generate some data to send to the card,
 2. do the same computations using the libraries PyCryptodome, cryptography, and petlib
-3. compare both the output from GlobalPlatformPro and the expected result from the script `prototype.py`
+3. (manually) compare both the output from GlobalPlatformPro and the expected result from the script `prototype.py`

 If the outputs are identical, it means the cryptographic objects are computed correctly on the card.

+**Generating commands for the card together with expected results**

 To get the output from the script `prototype.py`, we first activate the python virtual environment that should be at the root of this git repository, go into the correct working directory, and ensure we are in the `python` directory to run these scripts:
 ```